J-1 Academic Training (AT)

-AT is a benefit of J-1 student status that permits off-campus work, training or other experience, either paid or unpaid, that is directly related to your field of study.
-AT may take place either before or after completion of studies.
+J-1 Academic training authorization (AT) is a benefit of J-1 student status that permits off-campus work, training or other experience, either paid or unpaid, that is directly related to your field of study and J-1 program objective.
+AT may take place either before, or after completion, depending on your program of study.

 The following information is only for J-1 students who have a DS-2019 issued by Boston University.
 If a third-party program sponsor issued your DS-2019 for study at Boston University, you must contact that sponsor regarding AT authorization.